gravitational/gravity/docs/6.x/cluster.md

 Periodic updates:	OFF
 ```

-You should see the third node registered in the cluster and cluster status set to `active`.
+You should see the third node registered in the Cluster and Cluster status set to `active`.

-#### Auto Scaling the cluster
+#### Auto Scaling the Cluster

 When running on AWS, Gravity integrates with [Systems manager parameter store](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) to simplify the discovery.

-Assuming the cluster name is known, a new node can join the cluster using `gravity autojoin` command
+Assuming the Cluster name is known, a new node can join the Cluster using `gravity autojoin` command

 ```bsh
 sudo gravity autojoin example.com --role=knode
 ```

-`gravity discover` will locate the cluster load balancer and join token by reading parameter store
+`gravity discover` will locate the Cluster load balancer and join token by reading parameter store
 and automatically connect.
 This command can be run as a part of `cloud-init` of the AWS instance.

 Users can read more about AWS integration [here](https://github.com/gravitational/provisioner#provisioner)